St. Lawrence University homepage SLU Physics homepage

 • Jeff will take out the thermometer gun (it generally lives in the locked cabinet of the Majors' stockroom).
 You can show students the temperature of various objects, and how it freaks out when pointed at the dewar.
 Measure the 'room temperature' of a resistor before they start running current through it (~74°F), and then again when they have 50-volts across the resistor (~90°F)

-• They'll need guidance interpreting the residual pattern seen in their graph from Experiment 3.
+• They'll need guidance interpreting the residual pattern seen in their graph from the Examining the Residuals from Your Ohm’s Law Data experiment.
 A second-order polynomial is fit to each set of residuals to accentuate the variation between their data points and the expected value from the best fit line.
 Ask them what the residuals plot should look like if all their data (from the Ohm's Law experiment) was exactly on the best-fit line (answer: horizontal line through 0).

 • In general, the residuals pattern deviates greatly from the 0-line for R1 and R2, while the residuals from Rset vary much less.
 Therefore, whatever affected the resistances had a greater affect on the individual resistors.
 Be sure to point out that the magnitude of the residuals are very small